Cognigy/Documentation/docs/en/docs/live-agent/installation/helm-values/email-templates.md

 ### Default content

-The default content of the above template is as shown below.
+The default content of the above template is shown below.

 #### 1. Conversation Assignment